yiyus/bqrpn/manual.md

 There are no specific symbols for boolean operations.
 Min (`⌊`) and max (`⌈`) are used for AND and OR, respectively, while `=` is used for NOT and `≠` for XOR.

 Notice also that there is no explicit way to form expressions with adverbs or function trains.
-However, `bqrpn` will try to form them implicitly (see example at the end of next section).
+However, `bqrpn` will try to form them implicitly. eg: `1-2-+` is an over and `1s2+1s2*/` is a fork.

 ### History

 In general, when a function is applied, the result and the expression to obtain it are added to the history (shown above the stack unless deactivated pressing the button at the top right corner).

 Pressing the up and down arrows will move over the results in the history.
 When a result is selected, the x and w values of the corresponding expression are temporarily pushed on the stack (or only x if it is a monadic function).
 If these values are not manipulated or used in an operation, they will disappear if escape is pressed, when the selected result changes, or if enter is pressed.
-In this last case, the result will be pushed instead. eg: `5+↑↑↓-↑r/3+↑*↑/`
+In this last case, the result will be pushed instead. eg: `2s3+↑*↑↑↓r`

 ### Immediate